 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fiction is a paperback edition that was published by HarperTrophy on March 1, 1993 and has 116 pages.
+fiction in Paperback edition that was published by HarperTrophy on March 1, 1993 and has 116 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Bunnicula, Nighty-Nightmare, Bunnicula Meets Edgar Allan Crow

 Fifth in the Bunnicula funny fictional series for middle-grade readers about a possibly vampire bunny.